 In 2004, Snøhetta was commissioned to build the only cultural building on the World Trade Center Memorial site, and a permanent office was then set up in New York.
 In 2013, following the commission to design the new SFMOMA Expansion, Snøhetta launched its San Francisco studio.

-Today, we continue to grow around the world with offices in Innsbruck, Stockholm, and Adelaide.
+Today, we continue to grow around the world with offices in Innsbruck, Stockholm, Paris and Adelaide.

 A definite relationship between multiple disciplines is a driving force in all of Snøhetta’s work.
 This is demonstrated through the company’s long history, where landscape and architecture work together without division, from the earliest stage possible.